inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/enduser-monitoring-server.md

 All boomerang-specific scripts are exposed by the eum server under `http://{eum-server}/boomerang/**`.

 You can access the boomerang main script under: `http://[inspectit-eum-server-url]/boomerang/boomerang.js`.
-All boomerang plugins get be downloaded under `http://[inspectit-eum-server-url]/boomerang/plugins/{plugin_name}.js`.
+All boomerang plugins can be downloaded under `http://[inspectit-eum-server-url]/boomerang/plugins/{plugin_name}.js`.
-All available plugins are listed [here](http://akamai.github.io/boomerang/BOOMR.plugins.html).
+The list of available plugins can be found [here](http://akamai.github.io/boomerang/BOOMR.plugins.html).

 Note that this approach is not recommended for production use as the scripts are not minified and are loaded synchronously.